comworkio/comwork-cloud-wiki/tutorials/cli/public.md

 ```

-You can check available providers and regions with the following commands
+You can check available providers and regions with the following commands:

 ```shell
 cwc provider ls